FloVnst/Text-Explorer/README.md

 Credits: Florian Vaneste – Ethan Cybulski – Thomas Cottrez

 > This project uses .mjs files.
-Thus you have to run the project on a web server and perhaps to edit its settings.
+Thus you have to run the project on a web server, and perhaps to edit its settings.